Propensity Patchwork Kriging for Scalable Inference on Heterogeneous Treatment Effects: Scalable Inference on HTE

 \subsection{Hyperparameter tuning}

-In our proposed method, we optimize the hyperparameters of the kernels for $\theta(\cdot)$ and $f(\cdot)$, as well as the noise parameter $s_\epsilon$ independently within each local region $\Omega_k$.
-Specifically, we employ the radial basis function (RBF) kernel for both the treatment effect function $\theta(\cdot)$ and the baseline function $f(\cdot)$, defined as:

-where $\gamma > 0$ is the parameter that determines the smoothness of the functions.
-This local optimization allows the model to adapt to region-specific characteristics, such as varying degrees of smoothness (via $\gamma$) or noise levels (via $s_\epsilon$).
+In our proposed method, we optimize the hyperparameters of the kernels for the treatment effect function $\theta(\cdot)$ and the baseline function $f(\cdot)$, as well as the noise parameter $s_\epsilon$, independently within each local region $\Omega_k$.
+Specifically, we employ the radial basis function (RBF) kernel, parameterized by $\gamma_\theta$ and $\gamma_f$, defined as $C(\bm{x}, \bm{y}) = \exp(- \gamma \|\bm{x} - \bm{y}\|^2)$.
+This local optimization allows the model to adapt to region-specific characteristics, such as varying degrees of smoothness or noise levels.